GWarrenn/gwarrenn.github.io/_posts/2018-11-20-Fruit-Ranking.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/overall_bar_plot.png)

-Looking at the overall responses another way, respondents doled out fewer F-tier ratings, only giving 1.35 F-tier ratings on average among the 21 fruits tested, compared to the 6.5 A-tier ratings given.
+Looking at the overall responses another way, respondents doled out fewer F-tier ratings, only giving 1.35 F-tier ratings on average (represented by the blue line below) among the 21 fruits tested, compared to the 6.5 A-tier ratings given (represented by the red line below).
 The intermediary tiers fell in between these two values on average.
 The distribution of A and F-tier responses can be found below.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/a_f_tier_ratings.png)